Top Virtual Assistant Tools: Part 1 – Communication Tools

 c.
 Hangouts – This is a built-in channel for Google users and is capable of instant messaging, voice and video calls, group conferencing, and screen sharing.
 Anyone with a Gmail account can freely use Hangouts which is convenient.

 a.
 Zoom Meeting – The free version of this tool allows group meetings up to 40 minutes and hosts around 100 participants, so it is great for small businesses with a tight budget.
-There are multiple tiers of paid versions and each has its respective features that are beneficial for medium to large-scale businesses.
+There are multiple tiers of paid versions and each has its respective features to boost internal communication and business performance for medium to large-scale enterprise companies.

 b.
 Meet – Formerly known as Hangouts, Meet is always free for personal use.
 The free version is capable of an unlimited number of meetings with participants up to a hundred.
 The paid versions of Google Meet accommodate more than that, plus other features like premium online support, meeting recording, attendance reports, and more.